-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-The Kansas City Art Institute hosts the 2017 FATE Conference, which will be held at the Intercontinental Hotel in the Country Club Plaza area of Kansas City Missouri from April 5th-9th.
-The KCAI Coordination Team has been established and is working in collaboration with FATE Board of Directors in creating Beyond the Core.
-Steve Snell (Program Director), Caleb Taylor (VP for Biennial Conference), Steve Whitacre, (Chair of Finance), and Marco Rosichelli (Regional Coordinator) complete the team and share the responsibilities in hosting the 2017 conference.
+The Kansas City Art Institute hosts the 2017 FATE Conference, which will be held at the Intercontinental Hotel in the Country Club Plaza area of Kansas City Missouri from 4.06.17 - 4.08.17.
+The KCAI Coordination Team is working in collaboration with FATE Board of Directors in creating Beyond the Core.
+Steve Snell (Co-VP for Biennial Conference & Program Director), Caleb Taylor (Co-VP for Biennial Conference), Steve Whitacre, (Chair in Foundations Studies, KCAI), and Marco Rosichelli (Regional Coordinator) complete the team and share the responsibilities in hosting the 2017 conference.
 It is a thrilling time to be visiting our community because we are experiencing a cultural revitalization influenced by our flourishing start-ups, artist-directed initiatives, and highly invested makers and designers.
 KCAI is a significant force in this revival and many of these leading contributors started in our Foundation program.
 The KCAI Foundation Department recently celebrated its 50th anniversary, establishing it as one of the longest operating programs focused on first principles of art and design education in the country.

-The conference theme "To the Core and Beyond" strives to capture the significance of beginnings and the establishment of creative models that stretch into and beyond the studio.
+The conference theme "Beyond the Core" strives to capture the significance of beginnings and the establishment of creative models that stretch into and beyond the studio.
 Your contributions and camaraderie to these matters will add dimension to this discourse that looks beyond the present and begins to build the core to our future.